isc-projects/kea/doc/guide/netconf.rst

    sessions with the startup and running datastores.

--  Check that used (not essential) and required (essential) modules are installed in the sysrepo repository at the right revision.
-If an essential module, i.e. a module where the configuration schema for a managed server is defined, is not installed, raise a fatal error.
+-  Check that used (not essential) and required (essential) modules are installed in the Sysrepo repository at the right revision.
+If an essential module - that is, a module where the configuration schema for a managed server is defined - is not installed, raise a fatal error.

 -  For each managed server, get the YANG configuration from the startup datastore, translate it to JSON, and load it onto the server being